ehmpathy/sql-schema-control/README.md

 - For stored procedures, functions, views, and other resources that can be drop and replaced, applying the resource definitions again to get the database in sync with the checked-in definition is sufficient (as long as `CREATE OR REPLACE` or the analog is included in the resource definition).
 - For tables and other resources that can not simply be dropped and recreated, a migration must be conducted to sync the states.
 SchemaControl does not currently support applying migrations, so these must be conducted manually.
 SchemaControl will, however, define what is out of sync between your checked-in resource definition and the definition live in the database.

+# Scope
+Schema Control intends to simplify, automate, and make database schema management transparent, as much as possible.

+This includes:
+- DDL and DCL management
+  - including migrations
+- Database Resource Syncing
+  - e.g., tables, sprocs, etc
+- Provisioning Data and Non-Standard Resources
+  - e.g., initial data
+  - e.g., resource definitions that are not yet fully supported

+And Enables:
+- Eliminating manual DDL and DCL queries and manual data provisioning
+- Database management in CICD
+- Automatically provisioning databases for integration testing
+- Maximally committing database resources, changes, and configurations into version control

+This project takes inspiration from Liquibase and Terraform.

 # Contribution